drcscodes/drcs.codes/content/shared/intellij.md

   - Main Menu
     - File
       - Open...: **CTRL-CMD-O**
+    - Window
+      - Editor Tabs
+        - Split Right: **CMD-\\**
+          - Chosen to match VC Code's split right shortcut.
   - Plugins
     - Terminal
       - Open in Terminal: **CTRL-F12**
+        - Open in Terminal means open a terminal session with its active directory set to the currently open file.  **OPT-F12** opens a terminal session in the project root directory.

 ## Keyboard Shortcuts